nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Watched some of mayanwolf's stream, but it moves so slowly that I couldn't stand it.
 Fiddled around with the class files while the stream was running and figured out what I was trying to figure out on my own.
 Later, wrote a new bunch of code based on my rewrite of the class code and managed to successfully serve myself some data.

 **Thoughts:** I was trying to be clever with what I was doing and actually prompted a CORS error on myself!
 Rewrote it to be more in line with Leon's code; aka, simple and stupid, but I made it work.
 I'm eager to start learning how to compile this information into databases.
 I still haven't really figured out error handling.

+### Day 29: May 25, 2022

+**Today's Progress:** Skipped the VOD and went straight into the homework: namely, [Building a Simple CRUD App](https://zellwk.com/blog/crud-express-mongodb/).
+It took me ages to get through and fried my brain, but I did make it to the end.

+**Thoughts:** The exercise was equal parts interesting and frustrating.
+I had gotten to grips, more or less, with Brad Traversy's approach, and here was something similar and yet totally different.
+And so many dependencies!
+The one that allows you to write JS in the HTML looked very much like PHP, and not for the first time I wondered if it wouldn't be easier to just mix and match languages, rather than go to these lengths to insert JS into everything.

+### Day 30: May 26, 2022

+**Today's Progress:** As usual, feeling far behind on everything.
+So rather than do something strictly useful I spent my time working on the S&F website.
+Admittedly, it is long overdue.

+**Thoughts:** I mucked around with templates for a while, but have concluded that they are just not for me.
+It is worth keeping them around and trying to copy the designs, I suppose, but trying to modify them is a massive time sink and ultimately doesn't leave me feeling like I'm learning much.
+I could tell that I hadn't used CSS in a while, either, but in the end I was reasonably satisfied with my work.
+The site is still far from finished, unfortunately.